desicardcasinolab.com

 Frequently Asked Questions

-Can I use a Joker in a pure sequence?
+Can I use a Joker to make a Pure Sequence?
 No. A pure sequence must consist only of natural cards of the same suit in consecutive order.

 Immediate Next Steps